facelessuser/pymdown-extensions/docs/extensions/snippets.md

 Snippets is an extension to insert markdown or HTML snippets into another markdown file.
 This is done by placing the following markup: `---8<--- filename.md`.
 As you can see, the notation is an ASCII scissor cutting a line followed by the file name.
 The dashes can be as few as 2 (`--8<--`) or longer if desired (`--8<---------`); whatever your preference is.
 The important thing is that it must reside on a line by itself.
 If it is indented, the content will be indented to that level as well.

 Snippets can also handle recursive file inclusion.
-And if snippets encounters the same file in the current stack, it will avoid re-processing it in order to avoid an infinite loop (or crash on hitting max recursion depth).
+And if Snippets encounters the same file in the current stack, it will avoid re-processing it in order to avoid an infinite loop (or crash on hitting max recursion depth).

 Snippets is run as a preprocessor, so if a snippet is found in a fenced code block etc., it will still get processed.
 If the specified file cannot be found, the the markup will be left in the file.